ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 ### Open new terminal

 VSCode has the possibility of an internal terminal.
-It means that you can run shell commands without losing the focus of the editor.
+This means that you can run shell commands without losing your focus in the editor.

 * On Windows: ```
   Ctrl + Shift + `